tech-challenge-team-fiap/tech-challenge/README.md

 Docker version: 20.10.9+
 Docker compose: v2+

-1. Build the project using the command `mvn package -Pdocker`.
+1. Build the project using the command `mvn package`.
-2. Run the command in the project folder `docker compose up`.
+2. Run the command in the project folder `docker-compose up`.
 3. After that, you can see the endpoints and model structure at 'http://localhost:8080/swagger-ui/index.html#/'

 Note: Every time you run the `docker compose up` command it creates an image, if you make changes you need to delete the image using the `docker rmi tech-challenge-spring-app` command